groupme/bot-tutorial-nodejs/README.md

 ## All done, test out the bot in your GroupMe

-# How to make the code your own
+# How To Make The Code Your Own

+This may require some coding knowledge to get working, but basically how it works is you have a 'regex' variable at the top which stores what you want the bot to respond to, and then code below which actually responds to the code.

 Sign in to Github